You are here

 Semester building hours are posted and copies are available in the office of the facilities manager at Crane B113.

 The Helen M. Hosmer Concert Hall boasts some of the best acoustics in the Northeast and seats approximately 1,300 audience members.

 The Sara M. Snell Music Theater provides an additional performance space for operas and recitals, seating just over 450 audience members.

-The Ralph J. Wakefield Lecture and Recital Hall offers and intimate performance space complete with state-of-the-art technology for guest artists, lectures, presentations, recitals and other special events.
+The Ralph J. Wakefield Lecture and Recital Hall offers and intimate performance space with 130 seats, complete with state-of-the-art technology for guest artists, lectures, presentations, recitals and other special events.

 The Crane Music Library, located in Schuette Hall, houses the most extensive collection of music books, scores, magazines, and sound recordings in the North Country.
 It also provides up-to-date equipment for viewing and listening to DVDs and CDs.
 Assistance in research is offered by Edward Komara, Crane Librarian.